1. What are your hours?

 11. Are the shelters safe?

-Our volunteers monitor the sites to ensure a safe environment.
+Our staff monitor the sites to ensure a safe environment.
 From the beginning we make sure each participant understands the rules and the consequences if the rules are broken.
 We have a good relationship with law enforcement if anything should get out of hand.

 12. Will my stuff be safe?